Dabbling in Jet Lag

 3. Eat Aligot at L’Auberge Aveyronnaise

 Aligot is a fondue-like dish that hails from the Aveyron department of France.
-It consists of cheese blended into mashed potatoes with a hint of garlic.
+It consists of cheese blended with mashed potatoes and a hint of garlic.
 It’s a mouthwatering indulgence that is an absolute must.
 And the best place to find this delicious dish in Paris is at L’Auberge Aveyronnaise.
 Not only is the food delicious here, but the ambiance in the restaurant is welcoming and friendly.
 It’s like you’re eating with friends and family.
 If you are hanging out near Bercy, you should stop by for lunch or dinner.
 You won’t regret it!

 Address: 40 Rue Gabriel Lamé, 75012 Paris